 In some sectors, it has become compulsory for employers to conduct a drugs and alcohol awareness programme in their organisation.
-Although it may be becoming the norm for larger companies to hire therapists and counsellors for this purpose, experts believe that a continuous and effective programme for drugs and health awareness can result in high productivity level of employees.
+Although it may be becoming the norm for larger companies to hire therapists and counsellors for this purpose, experts believe that a continuous and effective programme for drugs and health awareness can result in a high productivity level of employees.

-The following is a short list of effective strategies that an organisation can incorporate when developing an effective drug and alcohol awareness program.
+The following is a short list of effective strategies that an organisation can incorporate when developing an effective drug and alcohol awareness program:

 Engage with the workforce